red5pro/nodejs-checker/readme.md

 This is a Node.js server that can be used to verify that all Edges of a Stream Manager are working as expected.
 The server will periodically get the list of `inservice` edges and for each of them start a chrome instance that will subscribe using that edge and a stream name randomly selected from the list of active ones.
 If the subscribe attempt fails the edge will be reported to the Stream Manager using the sunsetting API.
 The integration of the Stream Manager and the details of the sunsetting API can be found in the [Red5 Pro Documentation Site](https://www.red5pro.com/docs/autoscale/corrupted-node/installing-the-node-checker/)

-**IMPORTANT:** At this time, the node checker logic can only work in an environment with a single nodegroup. **DO NOT USE THIS IF YOUR AUTOSCALE ENVIRONMENT HAS MULTIPLE NODEGROUPS**

 # Installing the Node.js server

 This server will need to be installed on its own instance and run 24/7.